Uterine or endometrial cancer

 What are the symptoms of uterine cancer?

-• Pain or bleeding with sexual intercourse.
+Pain or bleeding during sexual intercourse

 Do you have any of these symptoms?

-What are the causes?
+What are the causes of uterine cancer?

-The hereditary syndromes most frequently associated with endometrial cancer are Lynch syndrome, Cowden syndrome and hereditary breast and ovarian cancer associated with BRCA1/2 mutations.
-If there is a family history of uterine cancer, it is advisable to consult a specialist in Clinical Genetics to perform the necessary tests and find out if there is a hereditary component.
+If there is a history of uterine cancer in a family, it is advisable to consult a specialist in Clinical Genetics to carry out the necessary tests and find out if there is a hereditary component.

-• Late menopause (over 52 years old).
+- Late menopause (over 52 years)

-• Nulliparity (not having had children).
+- Nulliparity (not having had children)

-• Taking tamoxifen frequently administered as part of breast cancer treatment.
+- Taking frequently administered tamoxifen as part of breast cancer treatment.

-• Personal history of breast or ovarian cancer.
+- Personal history of breast or ovarian cancer.

-• Endometrial hyperplasia.
+- Endometrial hyperplasia.

 How is uterine cancer diagnosed?